telefonicaid/fiware-glancesync/doc/programmers_manual.rst

 ::

- def __init__(self, glancesyncconfig=None)
+ def __init__(self, config_parameters=None)

 The constructor of GlanceSync may be invoked without parameters.
 It read then the configuration file from ``/etc/glancesync.conf`` or from the path specified in ``GLANCESYNC_CONFIG`` environment variable.
-It is also possible to pass to the constructor a GlanceSyncConfig parameter with the configuration.
+It is also possible to pass to the constructor a stream object (e.g. a file handler) with the configuration.

 get_regions
 ___________